domeleon/domeleon-docs/examples.md

 This is a nice little test app.
 I wrote this with an LLM twice; once with ChatGPT and once with Replit.
 The LLM will ocassionally contradict the code samples & documentation you give it, so be firm and tell it that no, it needs to trust the docs & samples.

+>LLM Tip: If you *really* want an LLM to obey you, instruct it at the start to start each response with a pledge: "I will...".

 ### ChatGPT

 Use the raw HTML of the following page as a starting point for a Domeleon app; just paste it into ChatGPT: